NukeeMann/Digits-Recognition/README.md

 ![Program](https://github.com/NukeeMann/Digits-Recognition/blob/master/img/dr1.PNG)

 ## Used libraries
-+ Lasagne
++ Lasagne and TensorFlow
-  - for building our neural network
+  - for building our neural networks
 + Theano and NumPy
   - for mathematical operations
 + OS
   - for MNIST database downloading
 + Pygame
   - for user friendly interface
++ Timeit
+  - for learning time measure

 ## Database
 The database that our network is learning on comes from MNIST which provides us with training set of 60 thousand examples and test set of 10 thousand examples.
 If files are missing, our program will download them automatically.
 Then we reshape the data to 28x28 pixels format wich will represent our digits.
 To every sample there is assigned label that tells which number it is.